 New national monument comes after more than a decade of advocacy by Native nations

-There's only one tribe who actually lives inside the the Grand Canyon, the Havasupai, and they've been among the most outspoken of the more than dozen tribes in the area who have cultural and historic ties to the canyon.
-They've been pushing for land protections for decades, and banded together formally after President Obama issued a 20-year hold on new uranium mines in 2012.
+There's only one tribe who actually lives inside the Grand Canyon, the Havasupai, and they've been among the most outspoken of the more than a dozen tribes in the area who have cultural and historic ties to the canyon.
+They've been pushing for land protections for decades and banded together formally after President Obama issued a 20-year hold on new uranium mines in 2012.

 The Havasupai say uranium mining threatens their sole water source, Havasu Creek, and really their very existence, putting sacred and culturally important sites in danger.